Rakeshsivagouni/endocode-hlowrld/README.md

 ## how to deploy?

-To deploy the helm chart you can run the makefile with the target "all" like below
+Helm chart can be deployed by executing the makefile with the target "all" like below